atsign-foundation/at_demos/demos/get_started_c/2a-create-public-atkey/README.md

-# 2c-shared-atkey
+# 2a-public-atkey

 ## Description

-In this example, we learn how to create a shared AtKey.
+In this example, we learn how to create a public AtKey.

-A shared AtKey is an AtKey that points to a value that is specially encrypted only for the specified `shared_with` atSign.
-That means, as @soccer0, I can create a Shared AtKey that is shared with @soccer99 and only me and @soccer99 will be able to read the value that the AtKey points to.
-This is an important concept when writing your own end-to-end encrypted Atsign applications.
+A public AtKey is an AtKey whose value is non-encrypted and can be accessed by any atSign.

 ## Files